Temporary Contract Not Renewed: Are You Entitled to Compensation?

 Many young people work with a temporary contract.
-At the end of the contract they are told: “We’re not renewing it.”
+At the end of the contract they are told: “We will not renew it.”

-It’s often thought that this is always allowed and that you have no rights.
-That’s not correct.
+It is often thought that this is always allowed and that you are entitled to nothing.
+That's not.

-In this blog we clearly explain when an employer may let a temporary contract expire, when you are entitled to a payment, and what you can do if it wasn't handled properly.
+In this blog we clearly explain when an employer may let a temporary contract expire, when you are entitled to compensation, and what you can do what to do if things didn't go smoothly.

-Can a temporary contract simply not be renewed?
+Can a temporary contract simply not be extended?

-Yes, an employer may allow a temporary contract to expire.
+Yes, an employer may let a temporary contract expire.

-But that does not that he doesn't have to follow any rules.
+But that does not mean that he does not have to follow any rules.

 • how the contract ends